 QCE20 Format and Schedule

-Please visit the Preliminary Conference Program for the time and date of the QCE20 Posters.
-As a QCE20 Poster Presenter, please visit this Panel Presentation Guideline page regularly for updates on how to prepare your QCE20 Poster presentation for the week of October 12-16, 2020.
+Please visit the Advance Conference Program for the time and date of the QCE20 Posters.
+Final Digital Recording and Uploading Guidelines have now been posted.
+As a QCE20 Poster Presenter, please visit this Panel Presentation Guideline page regularly for updates on how to prepare your QCE20 Poster presentation for the week of Oct 12-16, 2020.

 For any inquiries or questions about Posters, please contact Posters Co-Chair Ulrike Stege.

 The following Posters have been accepted for presentation at the virtual QCE20 and inclusion of the abstracts Proceedings of the IEEE International Conference on Quantum Computing and Engineering (QCE20).
 QCE20 Posters have been peer-reviewed by at least two experts who are members of the QCE20 Posters committee.

 QCE20 Posters will be presented virtually in dedicated Poster Rooms during the week of Oct 12-16, 2020 every day in the Poster Sessions between 10:00-10:45, 12:15-13:00, 14:30-15:15, and 16:45-17:30 Mountain Time (MDT) — UTC-6.

 Mon, Oct 12 — Quantum Information Science Tools POS1